 Does MetaTrader 4 accept PayPal?

 MetaTrader 4 (MT4) and MetaTrader 5 (MT5) are trading platforms – not forex brokers, and therefore do not accept funds for trading.
 That being said, there are a growing number of regulated forex brokers that support MT4 and/or MT5 and accept PayPal for sending and receiving funds.
 To learn more about MetaTrader, check out our MetaTrader guide.
-If you are interested in the newest version of the trading platform, MetaTrader 5 (MT5), read our full MetaTrader 5 guide or check out my MT4 vs MT5 guide to learn about the differences between these two versions of the popular MetaTrader platform..
+If you're interested in the newest version of the trading platform, MetaTrader 5 (MT5), read our full MetaTrader 5 guide or check out my MT4 vs MT5 guide to learn about the differences between these two versions of the popular MetaTrader platform..

 Our testing